Sliema: Waterpolo

-Tas-Sliema's football club, Sliema Wanderers is one of the most successful on the island, having won the domestic league no less than 26 times.
-The Football nursery can be found in the Tigne Sports Complex.
 Sliema Aquatic Sports Club is also the leading club in water polo, winning a total of 32 leagues and 27 cups since 1912.
-Their main rivals are the Balluta Bay Side Neptunes WPSC.
-Sliema Aquatic Sports Club is not only a water polo club but also a swimming club from where many famous swimmers trained and also became national record holders.
+Their main rivals are the Balluta Bay Side Neptunes WPSC.Sliema Aquatic Sports Club is also a swimming club where a number of swimmers have trained, some of whom became national record holders.
+They placed 3rd in the Waterpolo Challenger Cup 2025-26, beating Enka 17-15 in the 3rd place game.
 Another team hailing from Sliema is Exiles S.C.
+Sliema also have a futsal team: Sliema Futsal Fort Fitness.

+Rugby

-Furthermore, Sliema is also represented in Rugby by Stompers RFC.
-Sliema Fight Co., formerly based within the Preluna Hotel complex and now operating as Malta Fight Co., is located within the Sliema Wanderers FC training ground and has its own Boxing, Kickboxing, BJJ, Muay Thai and Mixed Martial Arts teams.
+Sliema is also represented in rugby by Stompers RFC.
+Sliema Fight Co., formerly based within the Preluna Hotel complex and now operating as Malta Fight Co., is located within the Sliema Wanderers FC training ground and has its own boxing, kickboxing, BJJ, Muay Thai and mixed martial arts teams.

-The latest team to come out of Sliema, competes in the national beach soccer league and goes under the name of Sliema Beach Soccer.

-Scouting

-The 1st Sliema Scout Group (Bernard's Own) is the oldest surviving Scout Group outside the United Kingdom and was founded in 1909 by Sir Edgar Bernard.
-It is still a major influence on Scouting in Malta.

-Over the years, the Sliema Group has collected a wealth of scouting tradition and has proudly passed this knowledge on from generation to generation.
+Calisthenics

+The Sliema promenade features public outdoor exercise facilities, including an open-air calisthenics park situated near Exiles Bay adjacent to Ġnien l-Indipendenza (Independence Gardens) on Tower Road.
+Maintained as part of local public health initiatives, the spot provides free access to bodyweight training equipment — including pull-up bars, parallel bars, and incline benches — along the seafront.